How to Become a UFC Fighter (Pro MMA Fighter Path)

 Is Professional MMA for You?

-Let’s be real straight away – the pro MMA fighter life is not all about private jets and whiskey.
+Let’s be real straight away – the best MMA fighter’s lives are not all about private jets and whiskey.
 In fact even if you do make it to the top of the MMA mountain, most of your career will be a hard, sweaty, wallet draining ride.

 So before you decide to quit school or your job to be the next big thing in the UFC, ask yourself if you have what it takes to make it.
 And we’re not just talking about size, strength, or if you can easily beat up your big brothers.